Fishnfly/fishnfly.github.io/about.md

 ## About Fish n Fly

-I’m Mike — a traveler drawn to places that feel a little off the main route.
+We're Mike & Birgitte — travelers drawn to places that feel a little off the main route.

 Fish n Fly is a travel journal focused on moving through countries, regions, and landscapes with curiosity and intention.
 Sometimes that involves fishing, sometimes it doesn’t — but it always involves slowing down enough to understand a place beyond the highlights.